NeoZett/NeoZett/README.md

 ## About Me:
 **Who am I?**

-Well, I am Neo, a swedish person that's not to old, having done much in python, c++, assembly, game maker, unity, *roblox studio* (lol), and much more.
+Well, I am Neo, a swedish person that's not to old,

+having done much in python, c++, c#, game maker,

+unity, *roblox studio* (lol), and much more.

-My Story began making java script at [koda](https://koda.nu).nu which basically was low calliber, high-level, good ol' java script.
+My Story began making java script at

+[koda](https://koda.nu).nu which basically was

+low calliber, high-level, good ol' java script.

 Not much more...
-But it quickly faded straight into html, css and soon I made simple web pages... only.. for me to watch..
+But it quickly faded straight

+into html, css and soon I made simple web pages...

+only.. for me to watch..

 **So, what do I do?**